 Trucks are sophisticated machines that require regular maintenance to ensure that they are working properly.
 If maintenance does not occur, then a truck may experience engine problems or brake failure.
-In addition, trailer hitches must be regularly inspected to avoid Texas runaway trailer accidents, and brake lights and side reflectors must all be functioning properly to ensure that motorists who are driving within close proximity to a large truck at night can see the truck and avoid accidents.
+In addition, trailer hitches must be regularly inspected to avoid runaway trailer accidents, and brake lights and side reflectors must all be functioning properly to ensure that motorists who are driving within close proximity to a large truck at night can see the truck and avoid accidents.
 Failure to see a large truck at night could result in either a rear collision or an under-ride collision, in which a passenger vehicle becomes wedged underneath the truck and is dragged by the truck, sometimes for quite a distance before a tired truck driver can even notice.

-In any event, it is important to have someone on your side that can sort through the details of your accident and determine the negligent party at fault.
-At Villarreal & Begum Law Group, our skilled San Antonio personal injury lawyers will help you seek monetary compensation to help cover medical bills, physical therapy costs, and possibly even lost wages in the event that injuries sustained have prevented you from being able to go about your daily routine.
+In any event, it is important to have someone on your side who can sort through the details of your accident and determine the negligent party at fault.
+At the Villarreal & Begum Law Firm, our skilled San Antonio personal injury lawyers will help you seek monetary compensation to help cover medical bills, physical therapy costs, and possibly even lost wages in the event that injuries sustained have prevented you from being able to go about your daily routine.